 As stated before, prepping is not just the accumulation of things.
 Here is an example how gardening skills can stack over time.

-You overwater the herbs, resulting in a fungal infection and they die quickly.
+You overwater the herbs, causing fungal infection and killing the plants.
 The tomatoes do great though, and deliver a delicious, fresh crop all summer.
-As the summer ends however, a sudden plague of pests descends and devours your precious fruit on the vine, cutting your harvest short.
+As the summer ends however, a sudden plague of pests descends and devours those tomatoes on the vine, cutting your harvest short.

 Staying consistent.
-Through the fall you watch YouTube videos by The Gardening Channel with James Prigioni, Self Sufficient Me, and Huw Richards.
-You look up the local gardening Cooperative Extension Office and research which varieties will grow best in your specific climate.
+Through the fall you watch YouTube videos by The Gardening Channel and Self Sufficient Me.
+You look up the local Cooperative Extension Office and research which varieties of fruits and vegetables grow best in your climate.

 Being realistic.
 You manage to curb your enthusiasm and reign in the impulse to attempt a large plot.
 Instead, two 4’x10’ raised beds accompany an 8’x10’ ground plot.
 You also plant a few flowers around the edge of the garden bed to attract bees.
 A beehive will wait for next year.

-Next year you’re going to plan better for succession crops, adding new plants as older ones stop producing.
+Learning lessons.
+Next year you’re going to plan better for succession crops.
 You’ll also take better notes on which seeds and plants do better than others, what issues you face with pests and disease, and the weather.
-You also jot a few notes on sprinkler system ideas for next year.
+You also jot a few notes on sprinkler system ideas.

 Step 6 – Develop a Survival Strategy for Each Event

 More important than a full stockroom are the steps you take after a crisis strikes.
-Now that you have a picture of your personal situation, the threats you face, the gear you need to buy, and the skills you have to learn, you’re in a position to begin looking at the steps you’ll take to assure survival in a disaster.
+Now that you have a picture of your personal situation, the threats you face, the gear you need, and the skills you must learn, you can begin looking at what you’ll have to do to survive a disaster.

 The first question most people will ask themselves when debating a particular threat is should I bug in or bug out?
 The answer is always going to be “it depends.”
 It depends on the location of the event, the severity of the event, and how it is developing.
 The only clear answer comes in retrospect.